 Use an LLC

-You could potentially wrap your ADU in an LLC to reduce the tax burden if you’re going to be renting out the space.
+You could potentially wrap your existing and/or ADU in a Limited Liability Company (LLC) to reduce the tax burden if you’re going to be renting out the space.
 This setup is beneficial as it allows you to deduct startup costs and organizational expenses from your taxes for a maximum deduction of $5,000, which is reduced dollar-for-dollar by the amount over $50,000.
 From there, any remaining eligible costs not immediately deducted are amortized over 15 years.

 In addition, the cost of the ADU itself can be depreciated over 27.5 years.
 This time period begins the month the ADU becomes available for rent.
 For example, if you listed your ADU for rent in January and it cost you $100,000, then the first year’s depreciation would be $3,485.